Samuel Williamson – Judge and Railroad Counsel

 In 1944, Williamson acquired the adjacent Cuyahoga Building and joined with the Williamson Building on the interior.
 Both buildings were demolished in October 1982 for a new headquarters building for Sohio (BP America).

 Samuel Williamson died on February 21, 1903.
-Harriet died on May 2, 1933, and buried alongside Samuel in Lake View Cemetery.
+Harriet died on May 2, 1933, and was buried alongside Samuel in Lake View Cemetery.